 - a.
 SF-270, Request for Advance or Reimbursement Not Applicable. - b.
 SF-271, Outlay Report and Request for Reimbursement for Construction Program -Not Applicable. - c.
 SF-425, Federal Financial Report -Not Applicable. - d.
 Other-Applicable.
-Completed program request for reimbursement forms submitted to the FCC, including supporting invoice documents, serve as Financial Reports from the awardees.
-(Per the Consolidated Appropriations Act, 2021, §903(e), Round 2 is exempt from the PRA.)
+Completed program request for reimbursement forms (due no later than October 31, 2023) submitted to the FCC, including supporting invoice documents, serve as Financial Reports from the awardees.
+(Per the Consolidated Appropriations Act, 2021, §903(e), Round 2 is exempt from the Paperwork Reduction Act (PRA).)